صور الصفحة

 النشر الإلكتروني

 Mnason of Cyprus, an old disciple, with whom 17 we should lodge.
 And when we were come to Jerusalem, the brethren received us gladly.
-18 And the day following Paul went in with us
+18 And the day following Paul went in with us unto James; and all the elders were present.
+19 And when he had saluted them, he declared

 particularly what things God had wrought 20 among the Gentiles by his ministry.
 And when they heard it, they glorified the Lord, and said unto him, Thou seest, brother, how many thousands of Jews there are who believe; 21 and they are all zealous for the law.* And they are informed of thee, that thou teachest all the Jews who are among the Gentiles to forsake Moses; saying, that they ought not to circumcise their children, neither to walk 22 after the customs.† What then is to be done?
 The multitude must needs come together: 23 for they will hear that thou art come.
-Now do this which we say to thee: we have four 24 men who have a vow on them: Them take, and purify thyself with them, and be at charges with then, that they may shave their heads; and all will know, that those things whereof they were informed concerning thee are nothing, but that thou thyself also walkest orderly, 25 and keepest the law.
-But as to the Gentiles who believe, we have written and concluded, that they observe no such thing, save only

 It was very difficult for the Jews to divest themselves of their attachment to the ceremonies of the law of Moses, in which they had been educated.

-†The other customs and ceremonies of the Mosaic ritual.
-As circumcision, or any other Jewish ceremony.
+The other customs and ceremonies of the Mosaic ritual.

-that they keep themselves from things offered to idols, and from blood, and from things 26 strangled, and from fornication.
-Then Paul took the men, and the next day purifying himself with them, entered into the temple to signify the accomplishment of the days of purification, until an offering should be made 27 for every one of them.* And when the seven days were almost ended, the Jews who were of Asia, when they saw him in the temple, stirred up all the people, and laid hands on him, 28 crying out, Men of Israel, help.
+that they keep themselves from things offered to idols, and from blood, and from thongs 26 strangled, and from fornication.
+Then Paul took the men, and the next day purifying himself with them, entered into the temple to signify the accomplishment of the days of purification, until an offering should be made 27 for every one of them.
+And when the seven days were almost ended, the Jews who were of Asia, when they saw him in the temple, stirred up all the people, and laid hands on him, 28 crying out, Men of Israel, help.
 This is the man who teacheth all men every where against the people, and the law, and this place; and hath also brought Greeks into the temple: and 29 hath polluted this holy place.
 (For they had before seen with him in the city, Trophimus an Ephesian, whom they supposed Paul had 30 brought into the temple.)
 And all the city was in a tumult, and the people ran together; and they took Paul, and drew him out of the temple and immediately the doors were shut.
 31 And as they were seeking to kill him, it was reported to the chief captain of the band, that 32 all Jerusalem was in an uproar; who immediately took soldiers, and centurions, and ran down unto them: and when they saw the chief captain, and the soldiers, they ceased 33 from beating Paul.
 Then the chief captain

 men.

 came near, and took him, and commanded him to be bound with two chains, and inquired 34 who he was, and what he had done.
 And some of the multitude cried one thing, and some another; and when he could not know the certainty for the tumult, he commanded 35 him to be carried into the castle.
-And when he came upon the stairs, so it was that he was borne of the soldiers, for the violence of the 36 people.
-For the multitude of the people followed after, crying, Away with him.
+And when he came upon the stairs, so it was that he was borne of the soldiers, for the violence of the For the multitude of the people followed after, crying, Away with him.
 37 And as Paul was to be led into the castle, he said unto the chief captain, May I speak unto thee?
 Who said, Canst thou speak 38 Greek?
 Art thou not that Egyptian, who

 before these days madest an uproar, and leddest out into the wilderness four thousand 39 men who were murderers?
 But Paul said, I am a Jew of the city of Tarsus, of Cilicia, a citizen of no mean city and I beseech thee, suffer me to speak unto the peo40 ple.
 And when he had given him leave, Paul stood on the stairs, and beckoned with the hand unto the people.
 And when there was made a great silence, he spake unto them in the Hebrew tongue, saying,